 - MIX IN SOME MANGO CHUTNEY!
 You can substitute 2 Tbsp. of mango chutney for 2 Tbsp. of the mayonnaise in the dressing.
 The subtle sweetness is GREAT with the curry flavor + chicken salad mix-ins.

 - SWAP APPLES FOR THE GRAPES.
 Prefer a bit more crunch?
-Swap out a finely diced apple for the sliced grapes.
+Swap out a finely diced red or green apple for the sliced grapes.
 It’s delicious!

 - SWITCH ALMONDS, PEANUTS, OR PECANS FOR THE CASHEWS.
 Craving change?
 Try switching out the salted cashews for another nut, like toasted almonds, salty peanuts, or toasted pecans.
 They’re all delicious here.